Top 15 Effective Banner Design Tips And Ideas

 People are naturally drawn towards content inside the frame if designed effectively.
 The most successful banner ads in the past also had clearly defined frames with the graphics extended to the edges.
 If your ads are white, include a one-pixel grey border around the ad.

 Use instantly readable texts

 The fundamental rule is to make your headline and body copy in different sizes.
 The complete copy should not be more than four lines.

-Do not use cursive or script fonts, all uppercase font, or font size small than 10 points unless it’s for a disclaimer or copyrights notice.
+Do not use cursive or script fonts, all uppercase font, or font size small than 10 points unless it’s for a disclaimer or copyright notice.

 Make good use of animation

 Anything with a touch of animation outperforms the static ones, and the same works for banners too.
-But you should make sure that it doesn’t distract the audience from the message of your ad.
-Use simple animations that are not longer than 15 seconds and see to it that it doesn’t loop for more than three times.
+But you should ensure that it doesn’t distract the audience from the message of your ad.
+Use simple animations that are not longer than 15 seconds and see that it doesn’t loop more than three times.
 The last frame must contain a clear call to action.

 Complement, but stand out